szmergiell/tunnel-survivors/README.md

 Still, in some sense I would consider it a success.
 At the beggining of May 2023 Arena Net announced their newest End of Dragons content "What Lies Within" to be released on 23 of May, 2023.
 Around that time I wanted to try a low level language (C), so I thought it would be a great idea to challenge myself to write a simple core game loop, (mostly) from scratch, before that 23rd May dead-line, so that the tunnel meme would still be relevant.

 Although the game and code quality is low, because of the limited time, I've still learned a lot.
 It was interesting to see that when I'm "investing" my own time I am more willing to let the code quality slide and focus just on delivering the "product" / "value".
-Which stands in cotrast to our day jobs, where we sometimes spent too much time caring about code quality.
+Which stands in contrast to our day jobs, where we sometimes spent too much time caring about code quality.